woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 04/Notes.md

 >>>
 ```

 Note that while negative indexes start from right to left, the slice is written from left to right!
-In the example above you can't write `s[-8:-10]` if you want the string `to`.
+In the example above you can't write `s[-8:-10]` if you want the substring `to`.

 Indexing and slicing does not change the string.
 In all the previous examples, the string `Learn to program` is still the same because strings are immutable.
 That means they can't be changed.
 But you can use parts of the string, concatenate it and assign it to the same variable it was previously assigned too.
 Example: